Action of 10 September 1782: Background

 On the homeward journey, the vessels that had gone to China would return in convoy, generally stopping at St Helena to pick up escorts back to England.
-Frequently other vessels, such as whalers returning from the South Seas fisheries might join at St Helena too.
+Frequently other vessels, such as whalers returning from the South Seas fisheries, might join at St Helena too.

-The British vessels involved in the action of 9 September 1782, had sailed from Portsmouth on 13 March 1781, bound for Bombay and China as part of a convoy of Indiamen accompanying a British squadron under Commodore George Johnstone.
-At about the same time a French squadron under the command of Bailli de Suffren left France.
-Both squadrons were en route to the Cape of Good Hope, the British to take it from the Dutch, the French aiming to help defend it and French possessions in the Indian Ocean, including Rodriguez Island, Ile Bourbon (Réunion), Île de France (Mauritius), and Pondicherry.
+The British vessels involved in the action of 9 September 1782 had sailed from Portsmouth on 13 March 1781, bound for Bombay and China as part of a convoy of Indiamen accompanying a British squadron under Commodore George Johnstone.
+At about the same time, a French squadron under the command of Bailli de Suffren left France.
+Both squadrons were sailing for the Cape of Good Hope, the British to take it from the Dutch, the French aiming to help defend it and French possessions in the Indian Ocean, including Rodriguez Island, Ile Bourbon (Réunion), Île de France (Mauritius), and Pondicherry.
 The two squadrons, including the Indiamen, met in the battle of Porto Praya.
 Though the battle was inconclusive, it did enable the French to forestall the British attack on the Cape.

 The British sailed on to the Cape, where Johnstone captured five Dutch East Indiamen at the battle of Saldanha Bay.
 The British Indiamen then sailed on, directly, or indirectly, to India.